LEARN SOMETHING NEW

 Use Equipment That Works

 You might be surprised, or not, about how many clients struggle with technical issues in Telehealth sessions.
 Not being able to hear each other well, for example, makes therapy more difficult to participate in.
 Use headphones that work instead of a speaker.
+This makes it so that you don’t have to work so hard to understand your therapist and instead, you can focus on what you need in therapy.
+Headphones also make your conversation more private.

 Use your computer instead of your phone.
 This is a big one!
 Having a large enough screen to see your therapist helps you connect well.
 Make sure you can see them and they can see you.
 Furthermore, using a phone brings the temptation to pick it up and walk around.
 Or at least tempts you to hold it in front of you while you are sitting.
 Both of these approaches can be distracting for you and the therapist.
 You want to focus on individual and relationship healing instead of making sure you are in the picture frame of your phone.

-I’ve even had some clients join a Telehealth session with me as they are driving in their car.
+I’ve actually had some clients join a Telehealth session with me as they are driving in their car.
 We, of course, stopped the session and they joined when they were safe.
 Holding on to your phone as you hold the steering wheel isn’t a good place to do a video call for therapy.
 It’s dangerous.

 Allow For A Slight Delay In Communication